Finland builds momentum toward Nato bid

 Already a member?

-"Membership in Nato is the best solution for Finland's security", Petteri Orpo, the committee chairman and an opposition party leader told Finnish media.
+"Membership in Nato is the best solution for Finland's security", Petteri Orpo, the committee chairman and an opposition party leader, told Finnish media.

 "It strengthens Finland's national defence capability with the support of the union's significant military resources," he said.